 In the years since I worked on Seventh Avenue, I have seen some major changes in the neighborhood with older commercial buildings coming down for new office space.
 Then there is the disappearance of the Flower District for new apartments and what is left is concentrated between Sixth and Seventh Avenues on West 28th Street.

-Seventh Avenue’s businesses were also hit hard by the pandemic, especially surrounding the Fashion Insitute of Technology, which had stopped classes and went virtual by March of 2020.
+Seventh Avenue’s businesses were also hit hard by the pandemic, especially surrounding the Fashion Institute of Technology, which had stopped classes and went virtual by March of 2020.
 That affected all the restaurants around the college that had once catered to all the students and staff.
-During 2020 and most of 2021, the area was plaqued with graffitti filled buildings that stood empty for almost two years.
+During 2020 and most of 2021, the area was plagued with graffiti filled buildings that stood empty for almost two years.
 Now with the college reopened, businesses have reopened in their place and things are started to look vibrant again.

 The Fashion Institute of Technology is on Seventh Avenue between West 28th and 26th Streets and sits in the center of the Garment District.
 The college is part of the SUNY system of colleges of the State of New York and was founded in 1944.
 The Colleges emphasis is on Fashion, the Arts, Design and Business and been founded to serve the growing Garment Industry that once surrounded it (Wiki).